joelhelbling/ignorance/README.md

 1. All specified files and directories are already ignored
 2. The current directory is not a Git repository

 SVN is also supported.
 If .git is present, .gitignore is managed.
-If .svn is present, then .svnignore is managed.
+If .hg then .hgignore, if .svn, .svnignore.
+If none of these VCS' are present, then Ignorance does nothing.

 ## Contributing